andrew-data-git/andrew-data-git/README.md

 ## Hi there 👋

+📊 💻 👨‍💻
-I am a data scientist based in Bristol.
+I am a data professional based in Bristol.
 Here is my currently under-populated GitHub!
 This space is for practice purposes only - please feel free to borrow whatever you feel like.

 Best wishes,